2024-2025 undergraduate scholarship applications open November 1, 2023

 - Why you’ve chosen your area of study

 - Your academic achievements or awards

 - Demonstrated community service and leadership opportunities

 - Your motivation and capacity to succeed or unusual or extraordinary circumstances regarding your situation which you feel should be known in considering your application and

 - Why you feel you are a viable candidate

-You may be asked to upload your degree dashboard (Formerly DARS) or an unofficial transcript with grades depending on your major.
-If you have been at the University of Utah for less than two semesters, you’ll be asked to submit a transcript from other schools attended.
+- You may be asked to upload your degree dashboard (Formerly DARS) or an unofficial transcript with grades depending on your major.
+If you have been at the University of Utah for less than two semesters, you may be asked to submit a transcript from other schools attended.

 - Please do not include any punctuation in any of the file names.
 Please upload only PDF and Word docs.